 Scripture Reading: Micah 1 - 7 ...

-So Micah pronounces coming disaster on Judah and Jerusalem.
-Israel has been destroyed and now God's judgment is coming upon Judah.
-"All of this is because of Jacob's transgression, because of the sins of the house of Israel" (1:5).
+Sin against God always has consequences.
+Micah declares, "All of this is because of Jacob's transgression, because of the sins of the house of Israel" (1:5).
 Though Babylon would be the instrument of the LORD's judgment, "disaster has come from the LORD" (1:12).
 Once God determines to bring His judgment, even on the people whom He had chosen for His own, it is inescapable.
 God does not threaten in vain or without reason.
 "Therefore, the LORD says: 'I am planning disaster against this people, from which you cannot save yourselves'" (2:3).

 In chapter 4, Micah quotes the prophet Isaiah (Isaiah 2:1-5).
 Here is the hope for the future that God gives to those who humble themselves and come to Him.
-This same hope is ours.
-At one time I asked, "Why would God deal specifically with Israel and Judah again in a future time, just before the return of Jesus?"
-The answer I received as I studied the prophets was: Because He said so!!
+Have you asked yourself, "Why would God deal specifically with Israel and Judah again in a future time, just before the return of Jesus?"
+The answer is simple: Because He said so!!
 God said He would save a remnant of these people and He will do it, for the glory of His Name.
 Micah predicts that "in that day" (4:6) ... "the LORD will rule over them in Mount Zion ... the former dominion will be restored to you; kingship will come to the Daughter of Jerusalem" (4:7-8).
 Over and over the prophets point to THE King, Jesus Christ, God's Anointed One.

 Yes, the nations will gather against God's people and Jerusalem, "but they do not know the thoughts of the LORD; they do not understand His plan, He who gathers them like sheaves to the threshing floor" (4:12).
 Surely, Micah is pointing to the gathering of the nations at Armageddon, Revelation 16:16.
 God's plan will be perfectly fulfilled, and He will show Himself glorious in the eyes of His people before all the nations of the earth.
 In speaking even more specifically of Jesus at His first coming, Micah says, "They will strike Israel's ruler on the cheek with a rod ... but you, Bethlehem, Ephrathah, though you are small among the clans of Judah, out of you will come for me one who will be Ruler over Israel, whose origins are from of old, from ancient times" (5:1-2).